Loaders

 // $latte->render('../../../etc/passwd'); // This would throw an exception

-// Render template located at /var/www/html/templates/pages/contact.latte
+// Rendering a template located at /var/www/html/templates/pages/contact.latte

 $latte->render('pages/contact.latte');

-{layout}
+or {layout}

-, unless an absolute path is given.
+template, unless an absolute path is specified.

 StringLoader